ShinNoNoir/likelines-player/README.md

 LikeLines-Player
 ============

 *Welcome to the new home for the LikeLines player component.
 The original prototype is still available on the [Knight-Mozilla repository](https://github.com/Knight-Mozilla/likelines-mojo).
-The revamped source code will be made online shortly.*
+The revamped source code will be put online shortly.*

 ## Introduction
 Conventional online video players do not make the inner structure of the video apparent, making it hard to jump straight to the interesting parts.
 LikeLines provides users with a navigable heat map of interesting regions for the videos they are watching.
 The novelty of LikeLines lies in its combination of content analysis and both explicit and implicit user interactions.